Harriot (1784 ship)

-Harriot was launched in 1784 on the Thames as a West Indiaman.
+Harriot was launched in 1784, on the Thames as a West Indiaman.
 Her owners may have intended to send her to the South Seas as a whaler in 1786, but there is no evidence that she actually made such a voyage.
 A new owner renamed her Dominica Packet around 1787.
 She then spent her career primarily sailing between Britain and the West Indies.
 During her career she, together with two other Liverpool letters of marque, captured a valuable Spanish merchantman.
 Later, Harriot captured a Dutch East Indiaman.
 A Baltimore privateer captured Dominica Packet in 1813, but the British Royal Navy quickly recaptured her.
 She foundered circa January 1821.

 Career

 Harriot first appeared in Lloyd's Register (LR) in 1786.

-Although Lloyd's Register showed Harriet sailing to the South Seas Fishery, and two sources on the trade, probably drawing on Llody's Register, says the same thing, there is no evidence in Lloyd's List's ship arrival and departure data, or in any other newspaper of the period available online, of any such voyages for Harriot, or Harriet.
+Although Lloyd's Register showed Harriet sailing to the South Seas Fishery, and two sources on the trade, probably drawing on Lloyd's Register, says the same thing, there is no evidence in Lloyd's List's ship arrival and departure data, or in any other newspaper of the period available online, of any such voyages for Harriot, or Harriet.

 Captain John Banks purchased Harriot and renamed her Dominica Packet.
 He then sailed her between England and Dominica.